-Sleep is vitally important for children for several reasons.
-Despite their seemingly endless stores of energy, children need sleep for its restorative effect in much the same way as adults do.
-Sleep is essential to the health of adults and children alike.
+Quality sleep is vitally important for children.
+Despite their seemingly endless stores of energy, children need sleep for its restorative effect.
+Sleep is essential for the health of adults and children alike.
 Additionally, sleep helps children remain alert during the day, which is vital in ensuring your kids receive the most from their education.

-This article highlights exactly why your kids need a consistently good night’s sleep for school.
-You’ll find out what the ideal amount of sleep for your kids is, and you’ll get some top tips on getting the kids back into good sleeping habits after a summer of late nights.
+This article highlights exactly why your child needs a consistently good night’s sleep for school.
+You’ll find out what the ideal amount of sleep for your child is along with some top tips on getting the kids back into good sleeping habits.

 Why Your Kids Need Sleep For School

-Sending your kids to school sets them up for the future and ensures they receive the right knowledge that allows them to have every chance of success in life.
-If you want to maximize your kids’ chances of getting the best education, you need to understand exactly why sleep is so important for school.
+Sending your kids to school sets them up for the future.
+If you want to maximize your child’s chances of getting the best education, you need to understand exactly why sleep is so important for school.

 Improved Attention Span

 Attention span issues can afflict children who don’t have an attention disorder.
-Sleep deprivation mirrors the effects of these disorders, leading to more impulsive behaviour and a decreased ability to pay attention, which can cause their school performance to suffer.
+Sleep deprivation mirrors the effects of these disorders, leading to more impulsive behaviour and a decreased ability to pay attention.
 Getting the right amount of sleep is vital for all children to absorb the information they are taught at school.

 The human body is a majestic, complex machine, and one of the most remarkable tasks it does is utilize sleep to promote growth.
 Human growth hormone is primarily secreted during deep sleep, meaning adequate sleep is vital in ensuring your child grows at a normal rate.
 Research has found that kids who sleep less than average tend to be deficient in growth hormone, meaning slower growth than normal.

 One of the biggest detriments to children’s education is long periods spent at home fighting off illnesses.
-Catching up with missed materials is challenging, even for the brightest students.
 Several illnesses spread throughout the school year can really hamper progress at school.